sepehrsardooeinasab/Space-Invaders/README.md

 ## Stages

 ### Select Profile
-In this stage, you can create new profiles or delete older ones, also the time players have spent on the game and their highest score is shown.
+In this stage, you can create a new profile or delete an older one, also the time players have spent on the game and their highest score are shown.

 <img src="Images/SelectProfile.png">